StableMotion: One-Step Motion Estimation with Diffusion Prior: Abstract

 \section{Abstract}

-We present StableMotion, a novel framework leverages knowledge (geometry and content priors) from pretrained large-scale image diffusion models to perform motion estimation, solving single-image-based image rectification tasks such as Stitched Image Rectangling (SIR) and Rolling Shutter Correction (RSC).
-Specifically, StableMotion framework takes text-to-image Stable Diffusion (SD) models as backbone and repurposes it into an image-to-motion estimator.
-To mitigate inconsistent output produced by diffusion models, we propose Adaptive Ensemble Strategy (AES) that consolidates multiple outputs into a cohesive, high-fidelity result.
-Additionally, we present the concept of Sampling Steps Disaster (SSD), the counterintuitive scenario where increasing the number of sampling steps can lead to poorer outcomes, which enables our framework to achieve one-step inference.
-StableMotion is verified on two image rectification tasks and delivers state-of-the-art performance in both, as well as showing strong generalizability.
-Supported by SSD, StableMotion offers a speedup of 200× compared to previous diffusion model-based methods.
+We present StableMotion, a novel framework that leverages geometric and content priors from pretrained large-scale image diffusion models for motion estimation in single-image rectification tasks such as Stitched Image Rectangling (SIR) and Rolling Shutter Correction (RSC).
+Specifically, StableMotion takes a text-to-image Stable Diffusion (SD) model as its backbone and repurposes it as an image-to-motion estimator.
+To mitigate inconsistent outputs produced by diffusion models, we propose Adaptive Ensemble Strategy (AES), which consolidates multiple outputs into a cohesive, high-fidelity result.
+Additionally, we present Sampling Steps Disaster (SSD), a counterintuitive phenomenon in which increasing the number of sampling steps can lead to poorer outcomes, motivating our one-step inference design.
+StableMotion is evaluated on two image rectification tasks and delivers state-of-the-art performance on both, while also showing {promising transferability through qualitative examples and no-reference evaluations on unseen SIR-OOD and real-captured RSC benchmarks}.
+Supported by SSD, StableMotion {achieves efficient one-step inference, offering over 100$\times$ speedup compared to previous diffusion model-based methods even when combined with the optional AES post-processing}.
+Code and weights are available at \url{https://github.com/ivowang/StableMotion}.